toml-lang/toml/toml.md

 Arrays can span multiple lines.
 A terminating comma (also called a trailing comma) is permitted after the last value of the array.
 Any number of newlines and comments may precede values, commas, and the closing bracket.
-Indentation between array values and commas is treated as whitespace, and is ignored.
+Indentation between array values and commas is treated as whitespace and ignored.

 ```toml
 integers2 = [